dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 This provides access to the Heroku Command-Line Interface (CLI), which can be used for managing and scaling your applications and add-ons.

-After installing the toolbet run the following
+After installing the toolbet run the following:

 ```
 $ heroku login